Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Missouri Stats and Trends

-- Missouri has hit the over in 75% of its opportunities this season (six times in eight games with a set point total).
+- Missouri's games this season have hit the over on six of eight set point totals (75%).

-- Missouri is 0-8 against the spread and 4-4 overall when the team records more than 6.6 points.
+- Missouri is 0-8 against the spread and 4-4 overall in games when it puts up more than 6.6 points.

-- The Tigers have turned the ball over eight times, five fewer times than the Bulldogs have forced turnovers (13).
+- The Tigers have eight giveaways this season, while the Bulldogs have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.